nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       A software process that starts the operating system when the computer is powered on.

    Bootable Media
-      Details about booting from an ISO or CD-ROM for specific forensic tasks.

-   Bootable Media
       Digital storage media, like an ISO, that contains a boot sector, allowing a computer to start up from it.
+It provides details about booting from an ISO or CD-ROM for specific forensic tasks.

    BOOTFIX: Disable Driver Enforcement
       A utility that addresses challenges related to driver signatures.